Energy Efficiency and Environmental Standards; Public Schools

 SECTION 1.
 The legislature recognizes that proper maintenance of public school buildings is critical to the health and educational well-being of Hawaii's students.
 The construction and maintenance of public school buildings provide an opportunity to decrease current and future energy demand and stimulate economic growth in the labor and manufacturing industries.

-The purpose of this Act is to improve public school facilities, improve education through technology and facility design, reduce the cost of energy and decreasing carbon emissions and energy dependence, and create "green" jobs in the technology, construction, and general labor sectors.
+The purpose of this Act is to improve public school facilities, improve education through technology and facility design, reduce the cost of energy, decrease carbon emissions and energy dependence, and create "green" jobs in the technology, construction, and general labor sectors.